 Before installation, our techs will do a capacity test to make sure you get the best water heater to fit your needs.

 Since your water heater is an out-of-sight, out-of-mind appliance, it can be tempting to buy a low-cost unit for your home.
 But, low cost water heaters often end up being more expensive to operate and maintain.
 While energy efficient water heaters and those with longer tank warranties may be more expensive up-front, they can save you money on your water heating bills in the long run.
 If the cost of a new water heater is out of your price range, we also offer special financing plans that can make payments for a new water heater around $15-$25 a month.

 So soap up, wash lively and avoid the frigid feeling that comes the minute that old water heater calls it quits.
 Contact us for a free estimate on replacement or schedule your next maintenance appointment online.
-Our team of experts will make your home a safe-haven for a lifetime of warm showers.
+Our team of expert plumbers will make your Atlanta area home a safe-haven for a lifetime of warm showers.